General Tournament Information

 Each Division is a separate tournament.
 Players enter the Division that corresponds with their current grade level.
 For players not enrolled in a school with grade levels, a grade level will be determined the first year a player enters the CFS tournament.
 The grade level will be the one that most closely matches the player's age and traditional grade level.
 In the following years it will be assumed that the player will advance a grade annually and will play at the corresponding grade level.
 The Executive Director of CFS must grant any exception to this practice.

 You will play only other players in your own Division.
 For example, if you are a 7th grader, you might play 6th, 7th or 8th graders, but never someone from 5th grade on down, or 9th grade on up.
 You won't play someone from your school unless maybe in the last one or two rounds.
 You will never play the same player twice.
 The Tournament Director decides whether you will have white or black in each game.
 Sometimes you get white or black two rounds in a row, but almost never three in a row.
 If an error is made in whom you are playing, or your score is written down wrong, tell the Tournament Director immediately.

-How to Register: We encourage you to register on the web site.
+How to Register: Registration is through the web site.
+If web site registration is a problem, contact the Chess for Success office for assistance.
 Schools should register by filling out the School Registration Form.
 Other players should fill out the Individual Registration Form.
 Chess for Success is a non-profit organization.
 The entry fees are used to pay for statewide mailings, room rentals, trophies and other costs for the tournaments.

 Number of Games: